Mark Kiger: Professional career

-As of 2025, four more players have made their major league debut in the postseason since Kiger: Adalberto Mondesi in 2015 (the only player to make his debut in the World Series), and three players in 2020 after the minor league season was cancelled due to COVID-19 — Alex Kirilloff, Shane McClanahan, and Ryan Weathers.
+As of March 26, 2026, five more players have made their major league debut in the postseason since Kiger: Adalberto Mondesi in 2015 (the only player to make his debut in the World Series); three players in 2020 after the minor league season was cancelled due to COVID-19 — Alex Kirilloff, Shane McClanahan, and Ryan Weathers; and Chase DeLauter in 2025.
 All subsequently appeared in the regular season.
+The aforementioned Bug Holliday went on to have a ten year major league career, beginning 3.5 years after his World Series cameo at age 18.
+As such, Kiger remains the only player in Major League Baseball history, as of 2026, to play in the postseason but never in the regular season.